-Scientists at MIT hit a major breakthrough earlier this week when they competed the first test flights of a model airplane powered completely by ionic wind.
+Scientists at MIT hit a major breakthrough earlier this week when they competed test flights of a model airplane powered completely by ionic wind.
 This means the aircraft had no moving parts, was completely silent, and produced absolutely no carbon emissions.
 It was also fully electric.

 This advancement represents a major step for the science of aviation.
-The MIT test plane is the first ever ‘solid-state’ aircraft, meaning it has no mechanical moving parts.
+The MIT test plane is one of the first ever ‘solid-state’ aircraft, meaning it has no mechanical moving parts.
 According to associate professor of aeronautics and astronautics at MIT Steven Barrett, this technology has “potentially opened new and unexplored possibilities for aircraft which are quieter, mechanically simpler, and do not emit combustion emissions.”

 For the world of Urban Aviation, this could one day mean that we see urban eVTOLs powered not by rotors, but by charged ionic wind.
 Ionic wind as a propulsion system would work extremely effectively for urban operations, since the solution is emission-free, completely silent, and invulnerable to potential mechanical interference.